A new proof of the Larman-Rogers upper bound for the chromatic number of the Euclidean space: Abstract

 \section{Abstract}

 The \textit{chromatic number} $\chi(\R^n)$ of the Euclidean space $\R^n$ is the smallest number of colors sufficient for coloring all points of the space in such a way that any two points at the distance 1 have different colors.
 In 1972 Larman--Rogers proved that $\chi(\mathds{R}^n) \leq (3 + o(1))^n$.
-We give a new proof of this bound based on recent work of Marton Nasz\'{o}di on covering space with measurable sets.
+We give a new proof of this bound.